Mallavallivijay/assignment-portal-backend/Readme.md

    npm run seed

+   **note if we doesnot runthese 'npm run seed' the credential may not be created and user may not be able to login**

    (command to create this creates sample teacher and student accounts:
    Teacher: `teacher1@example.com` / `Password123`
     Student: `student1@example.com` / `Password123`)